AntonioPrgomet/Design-Principles-of-Scikit-learn/README.md

 # Design Principles of Scikit-Learn: Theory and Code Demonstrations
-Jupyter Notebooks and material for the Youtube Course available at: https://youtu.be/Fy9o4pXRVzs .
+Jupyter notebooks and slides for the Youtube Course available at: https://youtu.be/Fy9o4pXRVzs .